 If you’re driving there are at least two car parks around the lake that we know of.
 The first is close to the start of the hike as it’s practically on top of the dam.
 When you come out of the tunnel turn right and head across the dam.
 You’ll see the parking spots easily.
 They are in limited number though so if it’s full then you’ll need to drive to the centre of the town at Innerthal Dorf.
 From there you’d need to walk to the start of the hike which adds about 1.2 km each way.

 By Public Transport

-We took an S-train from Zurich HB to Siebnen-Wangen station.
+We took an S-train from Zurich Hbf to Siebnen-Wangen station.
 Here we had two options and we’ve used both depending on how we feel.
-One is to rent a mobility car and drive up to Innerthal.
-The second is to get on a yellow Post bus in the direction of Innterthal Post.
+One is to rent a Mobility car and drive up to Innerthal.
+The second is to get on a yellow Post bus in the direction of Innerthal Post.
 As mentioned above, the bus stop you need is Innerthal Staumauer.
 This bus stop comes immediately after the bus has exited the tunnel so make sure to hit the stop button on the bus whilst you’re in the tunnel.
 If you miss it, you’ll be walking back for about 15 mins from the next stop.

 If you arrive by public transport and have more energy you could make this a one-way walk by walking on from the peak to Euthal or Vorderthal.
 You can find paths that lead to both bus stops on wanderland.ch and can plot the way you fancy most.

 As mentioned at the beginning: if you want a flat walk instead, the walk around the lake is a nice easy T1 path.
 It’s a marked walking path on a small tarmacked road with very little traffic, so should work even for buggies and wheelchairs.
 It’s probably about 12km to go the whole way around the lake.